iodar/linux-scripts/windows-wsl/README.md

 # Installing Windows Subsystem for Linux
 ## Preparing Windows for the installation
 First of all the windows feature for the linux subsystem must be turned on.
-Turn this on by running the following line in an elevated powershell:
+Turn it on by running the following line in an elevated powershell:
 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```
-In the dialogue type 'A' to enable the feature.
+In the dialogue type `A` to enable the feature.
 Your PC will restart after this.
 ## Install your favourite linux distribution
-Now you can open the Microsoft-Store and install your favourite linux:
+Now you can open the Microsoft-Store and install your favourite linux.
-For example install Ubuntu 16.04 LTS.
+In this example we install Ubuntu 16.04 LTS.
+Open the Windows Store an search for `Ubuntu`.
+Click on `Ubuntu 16.04 LTS`.

 ![Ubuntu 16.04 LTS in Windows Store](resources/win-store-ubuntu.PNG)

-Hit 'Install' to install the app on your computer.
-After it is installed you can start it by hitting 'Start'.
+Hit `Install` to install the app on your computer.
+After it is installed you can start it by hitting `Start`.

 ![Ubuntu 16.04 LTS installed in Windows Store](resources/win-store-ubuntu-installed.PNG)